peteroupc/html3dutil/doc/extras_evaluators.SurfaceOfRevolution.md

 <a name='extras_evaluators_SurfaceOfRevolution.fromFunction'></a>
 ### (static) module:extras/evaluators~SurfaceOfRevolution.fromFunction(func, minval, maxval, [axis])

-Creates a surface evaluator object for a surface of revolution whose curve is the graph of a single-variable function.
+Creates a <a href="Surface.md">surface evaluator object</a> for a surface of revolution whose curve is the graph of a single-variable function.
 The resulting surface will have a circular cross section along its length.